 Uncle Sam encourages homeownership by American taxpayers – apparently with considerable success.
-Many people say the deductions and other tax benefits that come with owning a home are a major reason they've purchased or intend to purchase a home.
+For many, the deductions and other tax benefits that come with owning a home are a major deciding factor in buying a home.

 The biggest homeowner tax break for most people is the mortgage interest deduction, taken on Schedule A, Form 1040.
 You can generally deduct the interest portion of your monthly mortgage payment with your other itemized deductions.

 Mortgage interest is generally interest on any loan that is secured by your home or second home.
 If you took out a loan to buy or build a home, you refinanced a mortgage, or you took out a second mortgage or home equity line of credit, the loan is generally secured by your home.

 There's not usually much doubt which home is your main home.
 That's generally the home where you receive your mail and spend most of your time.
 Your second home can be a house, condo, mobile home, motor home, or even a boat, as long as it has sleeping, cooking, and toilet facilities.

 If you have more than one second home, you can only deduct mortgage interest that you incurred on one second home at any given time during the year.